AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 a) purchased AI inference with proprietary models in the cloud (usage costs but no capital costs), versus
-b) local AI inferece with open-weight models (capital costs but no usage costs).
+b) local AI inference with open-weight models (capital costs but no usage costs).

 Developing our own AI platforms has the advantage of providing greater local